Babs0022/build-streaks/README.md

-# Build Streaks - Farcaster Mini-App
+# Build Streaks - Base Mini App

-A Farcaster mini-app built on Base that lets users start a "build streak," log daily progress, and track their streak count on-chain using ERC721 NFTs.
+A Base Mini App that lets users start a "build streak," log daily progress, and track their streak count on-chain using ERC721 NFTs.

 ## Features